vinta/django-email-confirm-la/README.rst

 For Any Model And Any Field
 ===========================

-assumed you have a model:
+Assumed you have a model:

 .. code-block:: python